8 expert-recommended lead generation best practices

 Boudier also advises going the extra mile in your lead gen efforts.

 “Do the hard work nobody else is doing.
-There aren’t many quick wins out there.
+Quick wins are rare in lead generation.
 Of course, you should go after the low-hanging fruits first, but also use tactics that are really hard to implement if you have good data showing they might work.”

 4. Sales and marketing alignment is crucial